steve8x8/geotoad/trunk/README.txt

 You can combine searches with the : delimiter.
 This works for all types, though it's most often used with coordinate searches.

- - geotoad.rb -u user -p password -x text -o nc.txt -n "North Carolina" Outputs a text file with all of the caches in North Carolina that are virgins (have never been found).
+ - geotoad.rb -u user -p password -x text -o nc.txt -n -q state 34 Outputs a text file with all of the caches in North Carolina (state ID: 34) that are virgins (have never been found).

+GeoToad's TUI can assist you to find the state ID: select search type "state", then enter a pattern for country/state in a form like "states/no.*caro".
+Pick the numeric ID for command line queries.
+(Should your pattern be ambiguous, GeoToad will let you select from a list.)

  - geotoad.rb -u user -p password -t 2.5 -x vcf -E "helixblue:Sallad" -o charlotte.vcf 28272
 Gets every cache in the 100 mile radius of zipcode 28272, with a terrain